SVGAI

 Free SVG Animation Tool

+AI-powered tools let designers create SVG animated graphics through streamlined workflows—generate custom icons, logos, and illustrations that enhance any animation project with professional vector quality.
 Ready to create your own SVG animations without writing code?
-Try our free SVG animation tool - a visual editor with timeline controls, animation presets, and instant preview.
+Try the SVG animation generator — a visual editor with timeline controls, animation presets, and instant preview.
 Perfect for designers and developers who want to create professional animations quickly.
 Features:

 • Visual timeline editor